-The entire Backbone Trail runs for 67 miles across the length of the Santa Monica Mountains, but this is just a 3.2-mile out and back portion of it.
+The entire Backbone Trail runs for 67 miles across the length of the Santa Monica Mountain Range, but this is just a 3.2-mile out-and-back portion of it.

 Be sure to bring good hiking shoes or boots since this is a very rocky trail.

-Also, there is ZERO shade in this area so an early morning or evening hike is best to enjoy the scenic views and not overheat on the hike.
+Also, there is ZERO shade so an early morning or evening hike is best.

 Features: Wildflowers, Grotto, mountains, creek (if not dry).

-This is one of my favorite hikes when I want to change it up and get a solid workout with a little rock-climbing sprinkled in.
+This is one of the best moderate hikes in Malibu if you want a solid workout with a little bouldering sprinkled in.

-The Grotto Trail is an out-and-back hike that has huge inclines at points and a rocky area at the end that leads you to the grotto/caves.
+The Grotto Trail has huge inclines and a rocky area at the end.

 If you plan to dip into the small waterfall and grotto area, you’ll need to climb in through the boulders, but it’s well worth the effort on a hot day.